-The Ministry of Education is committed to supporting school boards in providing all students with demonstrable learning needs appropriate accommodations, including special education programs and services in Ontario's schools.
+The Ministry of Education is committed to supporting school boards in providing appropriate accommodations to all students with demonstrable learning needs, including special education programs and services in Ontario's schools.

 The term "service animal" refers to any animal that provides support to a person with a disability.
-Traditionally, service animals have been dogs, and dogs remain the most common species of service animal, however other species may also be trained to provide services to individuals with disabilities.
+Traditionally, service animals have been dogs, and dogs remain the most common species of service animal; however, other species may also provide services to individuals with disabilities.
 The types of functions performed by service animals are diverse, and may or may not include sensory, medical, therapeutic, and emotional support services.